-Instead, be personable—friendly and forthcoming with advice and support.
+Instead, be personable—friendly, and forthcoming with advice and support.
 It’s a natural way to do business that lays off overdoing a corporate approach.

-This means your customers have the support they need, which you deliver in supportive and engaging fashion.
+This means your customers have the support they need, which you deliver in a supportive and engaging fashion.
 As if you’re tailoring it for your customer’s very needs.

 8. Take customer service to the limit